HypeCheck

 Garlic Powder

-Garlic extract shows real benefits for blood pressure, cholesterol, and blood sugar in multiple clinical trials.
+Garlic lowers blood pressure, improves cholesterol, and reduces blood sugar in multiple clinical trials.

-Research-backed dose: 500–1000 mg extract daily (standardized to 2–3 mg allicin) based on study doses
+Research-backed dose: 500–1000 mg extract daily (standardized to 2–3 mg allicin) or 5 g raw garlic twice daily based on study doses

 Holy Basil Leaf Powder